mattpe/ucad/12-documentation.md

 ## Assignment 6, part B - API Documentation

 1. Continue your existing Express app and create a new branch `docs`
-1. Create API documentation for your app using [apidoc](https://apidocjs.com/), Swagger or other similar tool of your own choice (max.
+1. Create API documentation for your RESTful API using [apidoc](https://apidocjs.com/), Swagger or other similar tool of your own choice (max.
 3 points)
    - install needed packages
    - generate documentation (for example to `docs` folder using an npm script)
    - serve the documentation withing your app (for example using `express.static` middleware)